arishuynhvan/arishuynhvan.github.io/_posts/2017-02-06-100DaysOfCode-Day3.md

 The reason why I use C9.io workspace for my blog is because this jekyll project is still ruby-based although I wouldn't need much ruby to set it up.
 Honestly speaking, setting up a ruby project on Windows is a huge pain, so c9.io or any other cloud-based IDE is perfect.

+### Theme Revamp
+I attempted to change the theme of Jekyll Now to available Jekyll Theme but failed to.
+When I attempted to change the entire theme to [Mimimal Mistakes](https://github.com/mmistakes/minimal-mistakes) by replacing all but posts with the files from the repo, installing gem & building jekyll, the page couldn't be loaded properly :(